AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ![A mural made by our friends, #100Devs, who was close to us when the Polish flag invaded.
 It shows ??, ??, ??....
 Made by *Trainer_Brendan*](media/100devs-mural.png)

+## Thought Mural of Friends and Allies

+// Conor, these are all quotes :P

+> One of the most interesting things was fighting against our own hivemind for the belts!
+Several time I tried to change the colors of the belts to dark blue but the hivemind was in protection-mode and kept reverting it back to cyan! - Telokis

 ## The Finality of the Anti-Void